Infineon/PSoC-6-MCU-Digital-Designs/README.md

 This example demonstrates the use of I2C SCB (Serial Control Block) Component for PSoC 6 MCU in master mode.
 Three different subprojects show the use of Peripheral Driver Library (PDL) functions to communicate with I2C and EzI2C slave.
 #### 3. CE221119 – PSoC 6 MCU I2C Slave
 This example demonstrates the operation of the PSoC 6 MCU Serial Control Block (SCB) in I2C Slave mode.
 Two projects show the use of Peripheral Driver Library (PDL) functions to receive data from an I2C Master in different modes.
+### Smart IO
+#### 1. CE219490 – PSoC 6 MCU Breathing LED using Smart IO
+This example uses a PWM and PSoC 6 MCU Smart IO Component to implement a breathing LED, where an LED gradually cycles through increasing and decreasing brightness levels.
+There is no CPU usage except for the initialization of PWM and Smart IO Components.
+This example also demonstrates how to use Smart IO to route the same signal through multiple I/O pins on the same port.
+This is demonstrated by inverting the signal using Smart IO and then routing the signal to another pin thus creating two breathing LEDs that are out of phase.
+#### 2. CE219506 – PSoC 6 MCU Clock Buffer with Smart IO
+This code example demonstrates how the lookup tables (LUTs) in the Smart IO block can be used to buffer an external signal.
+It further shows how to use the buffered signal to drive a high load at the output.
+The PSoC 6 MCU device is put to Deep Sleep mode.

 ## References
 #### 1. PSoC 6 MCU